 - Increase sodium reabsorption from the distal tubule

 - Increase potassium secretion from the distal tubule

 - Increase hydrogen secretion from the collecting ducts

 Primary hyperaldosteronism is when the adrenal glands are directly responsible for producing too much aldosterone.
-Serum renin will be low as it is suppressed by the high blood pressure.
-There are several possible reasons for this:
+Serum renin will be low as the high blood pressure suppresses it.

 - Bilateral adrenal hyperplasia (most common)

-Secondary hyperaldosteronism is where excessive renin stimulating the adrenal glands to produce more aldosterone.
-Serum renin will be high.
+Secondary hyperaldosteronism is caused by excessive renin stimulating the release of excessive aldosterone.

 - Renal artery stenosis